cloro

 Key features

-• Fast Google Search, Images, News JSON
+• Fast Google Search, Images, and News JSON.

-• Free tier with 2,500 searches
+• Free tier with 2,500 searches.

-• Clean single-purpose API design
+• Clean single-purpose API design.

 Pros

-• Lowest entry price among reliably-built SERP APIs
+• Lowest entry price among reliably-built SERP APIs.

-• Fast response times even at peak load
+• Fast response times even at peak load.

-• Generous free tier for evaluation
+• Generous free tier for evaluation.

 Cons

-• AI Overview and dynamic SERP-element parsing is more limited than purpose-built tools
+• AI Overview and dynamic SERP-element parsing is more limited than purpose-built tools.

-• Smaller documentation and ecosystem than the established players
+• Smaller documentation and ecosystem than the established players.

 Pricing.
 Free tier (2,500 searches).
 Paid plans from $50/month.